FGasper/p5-Net-ACME2/README.md

 # SEE ALSO

-[Crypt::Perl](https://metacpan.org/pod/Crypt::Perl) provides pure-Perl cryptography for this library.
-See the present library distribution’s `/examples` directory for sample usage to generate keys and CSRs.
+[Crypt::Perl](https://metacpan.org/pod/Crypt::Perl) provides this library’s cryptography backend.
+See this distribution’s `/examples` directory for sample usage to generate keys and CSRs.

+[Net::ACME](https://metacpan.org/pod/Net::ACME) implements client logic for the variant of this protocol that Let’s Encrypt first deployed.